Triangulated categories with a compact silting object, Brown-Comenetz duality and Brown representability theorems: Introduction

 Then the third row restricts to a short exact sequence up to direct summands

-where $\E_s, \E_t, \E_r$ are the Brown-Comenetz duality of $\S^c, \T^c, \R^c$, respectively. \end{thm} In particular, for recollements of derived categories of finite-dimensional algebras, the third row restricts to a short exact sequence of homotopy categories of bounded complexes of injectives.
+where $\E_s, \E_t, \E_r$ are the Brown--Comenetz duals of $\S^c, \T^c, \R^c$, respectively. \end{thm} In particular, for recollements of derived categories of finite-dimensional algebras, the third row restricts to a short exact sequence of homotopy categories of bounded complexes of finitely generated injective modules.

-Let $\T$ be an approxiamble triangulated category, in the sense of Neeman \cite{N18a}.
-We introduce the intrinsic subcategory $\T^+_c$ as the formal dual of the subcategory $\T^-_c$ that introduced in \cite{N18a}.
-Objects of $\T^+_c$ are characterized by triangles whose “cohomologically bounded” piece lies in the Brown--Comenetz dual $\mathcal{E}$ of the compact subcategory $\T^c$.
-We show that $\T^+_c$ admits a concrete and useful description: every object of $\T^+_c$ is a homotopy limit of a strong $\mathcal{E}$-coapproximating system, and conversely every such homotopy limit lies in $\T^+_c$.
-This homotopy-limit characterization is the technical backbone that allows us to transport finiteness and representability properties from $\mathcal{E}$ to $\T^+_c$.

-Using the intrinsic description of $\T^+_c$ and $\T^b_c$, we can prove two representability theorems below.
-The key difference between our approach and previous work in \cite{N18a} lies in the use of Brown-Comenetz duality to construct the dual subcategory $\mathcal{T}_c^+$, rather than relying solely on the compact generator.
-This allows us to extend the results to the non-compact setting.
-To overcome some technical obstacles, we need to limit our discussion to triangulated categories with compact silting objects.
-These kind of triangulated categories are approxiamble triangulated categories.